Nicholas0350/nicholasgousis/project/instructions/instructions.md

 # Project Overview

 **Goal:**
-- Build a newsletter and notification service paid montly ASIC regulated AFSL & ACL licenced user list of the latest changes in AFSL licensees.
+- Build a newsletter and notification service paid monthly ASIC regulated AFSL & ACL licenced user list of the latest changes in AFSL licensees.

 **Key Objectives:**
 - Users are tiered based on their subscription level.